Road accidents can happen. Find out what steps to take after an accident and how Courier Insurance can help keep you protected.

 Actioning the above steps once you are safe and staying calm throughout the whole process are key to potentially resolving the situation.

-Some insurers also offer reduced excesses if claims reported in 24 hours so don’t delay.
+Some insurers also offer reduced excesses if claims are reported in 24 hours so don’t delay.

 If you are an employee, your employer’s insurance should cover claims, but you may face disciplinary action if you are responsible for the accident.